 - Contain a productive element, providing wood products in the future and an alternative fuel source for the estate

 How we addressed this:

-We secured funding for this scheme through the Forestry Grant Scheme https://forestry.gov.scot/support-regulations/forestry-grants.
+We secured funding for this scheme through the Forestry Grant Scheme https://forestry.gov.scot/support-regulations/forestry-grants and Woodland Carbon Code.

 Approximately 20 hectares was planted with trees native to Scotland, predominantly comprising native Caledonian Scots Pine (NSP), Silver Birch and Sessile Oak.
 In addition, Downy Birch, Alder, Rowan, Bird Cherry, Hazel, willows, Juniper, Hawthorn and Aspen have been planted at a low density around woodland margins and key riparian zones to protect important habitats and further improve local biodiversity.